-EDITOR | OWNER
+EDITOR | CHIEF CONTRIBUTOR

-Nathaniel Rogers, the creator and chief contributor to The Film Experience is a member of the Broadcast Film Critics Association.
-He is the film columnist and Oscar pundit for Towleroad and his writing has appeared in both online publications (Awards Daily, Pajiba, Zoom-In, Tribeca Film) and print magazines (Esquire and Winq).
-Nathaniel has served on four international film festival juries and appeared as an on-air Oscar pundit for Sky News London.
-He first fell in love with the cinema in the 1980s.
-Three things happened after which he was never the same: Watching his first Oscar ceremony on TV (March 1983), realizing how deeply he felt a movie his family didn't "get" (The Purple Rose of Cairo, 1985), and seeing Michelle Pfeiffer on the piano top (The Fabulous Baker Boys, 1989).
+Nathaniel Rogers, the creator and owner of The Film Experience, is a member of the Broadcast Film Critics Association.
+He is the film columnist for Towleroad, a reknowned Oscar pundit (Gurus of Gold), and his writing has appeared in both online publications (Vanity Fair, Slate, Pajiba,Tribeca Film) and print magazines (Esquire and Winq).
+Nathaniel has served on four international film festival juries and appeared as an on-air Oscar pundit for CNNi and Sky News London and various podcasts and radio programs.
 Nathaniel lives and works as a writer in New York City.

 [Follow Nathaniel on Twitter | Contact Nathaniel]

 Amir is a conformist to The Man by day, an infrequent writer by night and an Iranian cinema connoisseur at all times.
 He co-hosts a podcast at Hello Cinema, writes film reviews at Movie Mezzanine and pretends his personal blog still has readers.
 If you have ideas for team posts (top 10 lists, themed series, etc.) he will welcome you with open arms.

 Jason Adams (Beauty vs. Beast / News Items)

 While he wishes his parents had named him after the killer in the Friday the 13th movies, he takes comfort in the fact that on their first date they went to see The Exorcist.
 He writes lots of daily nonsense at My New Plaid Pants, mostly about movies and dudes in movies, not necessarily in that order.